joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 If your goal is to create economically valuable business impact, then every component of the system pictured above is critical, and the removal of any component will fail to achieve business impact.
 The reality, though, about cultivating deep expertise is that you don't start with every component of this system.
 You build them sequentially over time, starting with the needle.
 Allow me to explain.

 Consider what happens if you start _without_ a needle.
-If you have the syringe barrel that contains the medication but no needle, then you could kind of spray the medication against the epidermis of the patient's skin, but that would be completely ineffective at delivering the medication to the place it needs to go.
+If you have the syringe barrel that contains the medication but no needle, then you could squirt the medication against the epidermis of the patient's skin, but that would be completely ineffective at delivering the medication to the place it needs to go.

 Or, heaven forbid, you could grit your teeth and try to plunge the business end of the needle-less syringe barrel into the patent's skin, creating a half-inch diameter hole through 2 or 3 layers of skin in the process.
 You'd probably give up before getting past the dermis and the patient would probably be halfway through successfully suing you for everything you've got before the wound heals, but hey, you could try!

 The needle is vital.
 It's the right tool for going deep in the patient's tissue, or reaching a vein/artery, with minimal pain and tissue damage.
 The needle in this analogy is your initial specialized focus.
 You cannot start without the needle.

-At first, this initial specialized focus might be a specialized application of skill.
+At first, this initial specialized focus might be a specialized application of skill along without any real expertise.
 In other words, you may have an "empty syringe", because you haven't seen enough repeated applications of the same skill to develop the contextual awareness that creates real expertise.
 But over time, you will.

-Over time, you'll see the ways in which skill is not enough to create the desired impact.
-You'll learn from others who guide your skill with expertise.
+Over time, you'll see the ways in which skill alone is not enough to create the desired impact.
+You'll learn from others who guide your skill using their expertise.
 You'll see common failure points and learn to see them coming so you can avoid them in the future.
 You'll get curious about what might create greater business impact, and this curiosity will lead to self-directed learning or research that expands your understanding of the context in which your skills operate.
 You'll learn what stuff your clients tend to be blind to, or what assumptions turn out to be harmful later in the project when they're harder to correct.

-Over time, you will fill the barrel of your "syringe" with what I call a complete solution, which is a blend of skill, contextual understanding, and a truly unique implementation process that's optimized for maximum business impact on an important business issue.
+Over time, you will fill the barrel of your "expertise syringe" with what I call a complete solution, which is a blend of skill, contextual understanding, and a truly unique implementation process that's optimized for maximum business impact on an important business issue.

 Here's how this works over time.
 It might be possible to start with the syringe and the serum inside it, but it doesn’t actually work that way.

 You start by "getting a needle".
 That's your **decision about how to specialize**.
 You spend time building up a market position based on this initial choice of what your "needle" looks like.

-For a while, you are walking around with a syringe that has a needle, but not much in the way of medicine inside it.
+For a while, you are walking around with a syringe that has a needle, but the medicine inside is not very potent.
 You could think of it as a very elementary medicine, mostly made up of skills.
 This is not to dismiss the importance of skill, but remember that skill alone doesn't usually achieve the most valuable forms of business impact.
 It's the deployment of skill guided by genuine expertise that achieves that impact.

 Next, if you're like most experts I've interviewed, you become dissatisfied by the gap between what your current skill can do and the impact you'd like to be able to create.
 And so you focus on filling the barrel of your syringe with more expertise.
 You don't change the needle.
 That would be chasing shiny objects.
 Instead, you focus on _more_.